 The objectives of my thesis were to investigate in the urban American crow (1) how sentinel behaviour could be affected by both intrinsic and extrinsic factors, and (2) observe changes in behaviour in response to the presence or absence of a sentinel.
 Sentinel behaviour, where individuals take watch over other group members in a coordinated manner, is an essential tool for the reduction of predation risk (Bednekoff, 2015).
 The behaviour could be even more useful in human-altered environments where wildlife must navigate novel challenges and adapt to their surroundings.
 By observing changes in social behaviours and understanding the underlying mechanisms behind behavioural decisions, we could gain a better understanding of how these behaviours have evolved, and how they could continue to evolve in the future.

 Chapter 2 identified several intrinsic and extrinsic factors that can influence sentinel behaviour across several different species.
-Intrinsic factors such as sex, maturity, body mass, and satiation were found to affect the likelihood of performing sentinel behaviour.
+Intrinsic factors, or factors directly tied to an individual, such as sex, maturity, body mass, and satiation were found to affect the likelihood of performing sentinel behaviour.
 Males generally performed more sentinel behaviour than females (Arbon et al., 2020; Bednekoff & Woolfenden, 2003; Wright et al., 2001; Yasukawa et al., 1992), possibly due to differences in energetic investment between the sexes.
 Older and more experienced individuals also sentineled more than younger individuals (Bednekoff & Woolfenden, 2006; Kern et al., 2016; Rauber & Manser, 2021; Zacharias & Mathew, 1998), likely because their greater experience with threats made them more effective sentinels.
 Satiation and body mass were also found to influence sentinel behaviour, with heavier and more satiated individuals more likely to sentinel (Arbon et al., 2020; Bednekoff & Woolfenden, 2003, 2006; Ostreiher et al., 2021).
 The effects of intrinsic factors can be explained through the state-dependent model for sentinel behaviour, where the core motivators are the energetic reserves and the need for safety (Bednekoff, 1997, 2001, 2015).

-Extrinsic factors such as dominance, group size, and risk also played significant roles in shaping sentinel behaviour.
+Extrinsic factors, or factors related to the population, such as dominance, group size, and risk also played significant roles in shaping sentinel behaviour.
 Dominant individuals, usually males, were observed to sentinel more than subordinates (Houslay et al., 2021; Ostreiher & Heifetz, 2017, 2019; Walker et al., 2016; Wright et al., 2001), possibly due to their greater access to resources and additional benefits received from sentinel behaviour.
 Group size predictably influenced sentinel behaviour, with larger groups showing decreased individual sentinel behaviour but increased group-level sentinel behaviour (Arbon et al., 2020; Hailman et al., 2010; Houslay et al., 2021; Yasukawa & Cockburn, 2009).
 Increased risk, whether from predators (Arbon et al., 2020; Sorato et al., 2012; Yasukawa et al., 1992), outgroup rivals (Morris-Drake et al., 2019; Walker et al., 2016), or the presence of pups (Santema & Clutton-Brock, 2013), also led to increased sentinel behaviour.
 Overall, the review highlighted the complex interplay of intrinsic and extrinsic factors in shaping sentinel behaviour across terrestrial vertebrate species.

 The factors identified in the scoping review generally aligned with the findings of chapter 3.
 There were no differences in the presence of a sentinel caused by generalized environment suggesting that environmental and energetic factors were equal throughout the different environments within an urban area, but more research is needed.
 The absence of effects of disturbance frequency and group size were surprising and could be due to differences in the types of disturbances and increased availability of food in urban settings.